27 Telephony Terms Explained

 IP (Internet Protocol)

-Internet Protocol is a standard that defines the way that data is transmitted between the source device and the destination.
-It is the network layer protocol in the TCP/IP communications protocol suite.
-Telecommunications hardware that is designed for use over the internet is commonly called “IP enabled.”
-IP enabled phones may be referred to as “SIP Phones” or “VoIP Phones.”
+Internet Protocol is a standard that defines how data is transmitted between the source device and the destination.
+It’s the network layer protocol in the TCP/IP communications protocol suite.
+Telecommunications hardware designed for use over the internet is commonly called “IP enabled.”
+IP-enabled phones may be referred to as “SIP Phones” or “VoIP Phones.”

 IVR (Integrated Voice Response)